 Are these really who we are?
-Or are they simply part of our journey, a title or life experience that will demonstrate what we are made of?
-I, my friend, will passionately argue the latter.
+Or are they merely part of our journey, a title, or life experience that will demonstrate what we are made of?
+I, my friend, will passionately argue for the latter.

-I was a booking agent of musicians in my 20’s when I married my boss.
-No, it was not one of these torrid affair workplace things.
-He was single as was I. First I was his girlfriend, then I became his wife.
+In my 20s, I was a booking agent for musicians when I married my boss.
+No, it was not one of those torrid affairs in the workplace that you would read or hear about over your lunch break.
+He was single, as was I. First, I was his girlfriend; then I became his wife.

-In the minds of many we worked with, that part of my life made me less of a booking agent.
-The fact that we were dating appeared to be an argument that my ability was not the sole reason I had my job.
-I must be a dumb blonde (no offense to blondes—we are a pretty smart bunch) who got the job, well, just because my boss thought I was cute.
-Fortunately for those who chose to trust their careers into my hands, I was rather good at what I did, and they got enough work to pay their rent.
+In the minds of many of the people we worked with, that part of my life made me less of an agent.
+The fact that we were dating created an argument that my ability was not the reason I had my job.
+I must simply be a ditzy blonde whose boss thought she was cute (no offense to blondes—our hair color has no relevance to our abilities).
+The assumption was that being in a relationship with my boss made me less capable.
+Fortunately for those who chose to trust their careers in my hands, I was rather good at what I did, and they got enough work to pay their rent.

-There were moments I faced the reality that people had the wrong perception of me, and it really bothered me.
+There were times it bothered me to know that people had the wrong perception of me.
 It hurt, challenged my self-esteem, and just flat out made me angry.
-I felt as though I had to work even harder and be even better to be successful in the eyes of many.
-They judged me on just one part of who I was, girlfriend to the boss.
+I felt as though I had to work harder and be even better than my peers to be successful.
+In some people’s estimation, that was true.
+Others were defining me by one part of my life, not all of it.

-It was then my self-view began to evolve.
-Each of those, wife and booking agent, was a part of what defined me in the eyes of many.
+This was when my self-view began to evolve.
+Each of those—girlfriend, wife, or booking agent—was a part of what defined me in the eyes of many.
 Through the years, I added concert promoter, mother, homeowner, video producer, chief financial officer, author, and even toilet repairman (because we couldn’t afford a plumber), to my many titles.
-But none of those were truly what defined me; they were just what I was doing at that moment in time.
-They were just where life circumstances or choices threw me.
+But none of those were what created a definition of the person I was; they were just what I was doing at that moment in time.
+They were where life circumstances or choices threw me.